swiftlang/swift-evolution/proposals/0510-dictionary-mapvalues-with-keys.md

 ### Alternative naming

 The original draft of this proposal planned on overloading the existing `mapValues` method to accept a closure that takes both `Key` and `Value`.
 This was discovered to be source-breaking in rare scenarios where `mapValues` was being called on a dictionary with a 2-tuple value type.
-Thus, the new name `mapValuesWithKeys` was chosen to avoid source compatibility issues.
+Thus, the new name `mapKeyedValues` was chosen to avoid source compatibility issues.

-### Additional companion method for `compactMapValues`

-The new `mapValuesWithKeys` method would introduce an API asymmetry with `compactMapValues`, which would not support key context.
-I believe this is justified, as `compactMapValues` is essentially a shorthand for calling `reduce(into:)`, which makes the performance aspect considerably less motivating.

 ### Doing nothing